-When you are a run and gun filmmaker you often find yourself working solo in locations that aren’t exactly easy to get a bunch of gear too.
-These are the six pieces of gear that made life easier for documentary filmmaker Luc Forsyth easier while he was out in the field.
+When you are a run-and-gun filmmaker you often find yourself working solo in locations that aren’t exactly easy to get a bunch of gear too.
+These are the six pieces of gear that made life easier for documentary filmmaker Luc Forsyth while he was out in the field.

 #1 F-Stop Bags

 A must-have for run and gun filmmakers, this bag can hold a ton of gear while still being compact enough to be comfortable to carry on your back.
 This particular bag is the perfect combo of rugged bag meets functional camera bag.
 Filmmaker Luc Forsyth loves them so much that he has them in three sizes and rotates them depending on the needs of the job.

 Although GoPros can be great for getting cameras into tight spots, the ultra-wide perspective and high frame rates that they use to shoot can be jarring for a lot of filmmakers.
 When you are using a GoPro to shoot something it’s always extremely obvious that a GoPro was used to shoot it.
 These clever ND Filters from Freewell allow you to slow down the shutter speed of your GoPro without overexposing your shots—making it easier to match the footage shot on a GoPro to the rest of what you’ve shot.